top of page

 }

-Schedule a message to five recipients with a reference ID
+JSON example to schedule a message to five recipients with a reference ID

 {